-Two nonprofit service organizations that work with low-income populations in Orange County recently were each presented with $10,000 in annual local grants by Shirl Giacomi, chancellor, Diocese of Orange and Dr. Greg Walgenbach, director, Office of Life, Justice & Peace and Deacon Jim Merle, coordinator of the Catholic Campaign for Human Development (CCHD), in two October ceremonies at Christ Cathedral.
+Two nonprofit service organizations that work with low-income populations in Orange County recently were each presented with $10,000 in annual local grants by Dr. Greg Walgenbach, director, Office of Life, Justice & Peace and Deacon Jim Merle, coordinator of the Catholic Campaign for Human Development (CCHD), in two October ceremonies at Christ Cathedral.
 Funded by donations from Diocese of Orange California parishioners, the annual November Needs collection is a nationwide effort by CCHD asking the faithful to donate for both local and national grants that are used to fight poverty.
 The funds enable those affected to empower themselves through positive social and economic changes.
 Grants for the 2016 – 2017 fiscal year in Orange County totaled $20,000, according to Deacon Merle.

 To apply, organizations are required to have an Internal Revenue Service 501 (c) (3) designation, be located in Orange County, be directed at serving residents of Orange County and have those affected by poverty in some way be on the decision-making boards.
 Organizations that benefited from participating in the application process are:

 Justice in Education (J.I.E.) – (Children with Disabilities: Advanced Advocate Training), out of Santa Ana, was established in 2005 to help low-income, ethnically diverse families with disabled children in the 31 Orange County school districts who did not have legally adequate education programs.
 They are supported by relationships with the Legal Aid Society of Orange County and Catholic Charities.